 [PHYSICIAN STREET ADDRESS]

 [PHYSICIAN CITY, STATE, ZIP]

-This Letter of Intent is intended to further the negotiations between [EMPLOYER] (the “Employer”) and [PHYSICIAN] (the “Physician”) and represents the basic terms of employment.
-This Letter of Intent is non-binding and not meant to represent a formal contract but instead relays the terms from which an Employment Agreement (the “Agreement”) can be negotiated in good faith.
-Nothing in this document should be interpreted as legally obliging either party to enter into an Employment Agreement.
+This Letter of Intent is made between [EMPLOYER] (the “Employer”) and [PHYSICIAN] (the “Physician”) and represents basic employment terms.
+This Letter of Intent is non-binding and not meant to represent a formal contract but instead relays the terms from which an employment agreement (the “Agreement”) can be negotiated in good faith.

 1. TERM.
-Employment shall commence on [MM/DD/YYYY] and end:
+Employment shall begin on [MM/DD/YYYY] and end:

 ☐ – On the date of [MM/DD/YYYY].

 ☐ – Other: [OTHER TERM].

 If either party wishes to terminate this Agreement, termination must be made with at least [#] days’ notice.